 No. TNTD is a meme and thought experiment, not an organized movement, political party, ideology, or advocacy group.
 It has no leadership, no membership, no manifesto.
 It is internet dark humor that resonates emotionally with a community.

 Yes.
-Urban Dictionary has multiple entries for TNTD defining it as Total Neurotypical Death, describing it as a viral NDtok meme from April 2026.
+Urban Dictionary has multiple entries for TNTD defining it as Total Neurotypical Death, describing it as a viral TikTok meme from April 2026.
 The definitions frame it correctly as dark humor used by autistic and ADHD communities.

 All of the following refer to the same term: